glowlabs-org/PhaseIRewardsSimulator/v1-preprocessor/UserSpecification.md

 number to the total number of USDG rewards that were available on Glow V1 for that week.

-The second field is the "solarFarms" field, which contains a list of solar farms that were active during Glow V1.
-Each element of the list contains the ID for the farm, the first week that the farm started receiving rewards, the carbon credit production of the farm, and the rewards splits for the farm.
+The second field is the "solarFarms" field, which contains a set of solar farms that were active during Glow V1.
+The key of each element in the set is the ID for the farm, and the value contains the first week that the farm started receiving rewards, the carbon credit production of the farm, and the rewards splits for the farm.

 The next field is the "protocolDeposits" field, which contains a list of all of the protocol deposits that were made throughout Glow V1.
 Each protocol deposit